 Attend the Sunset Celebration in Mallory Square

 This waterfront plaza provides amazing western views of Key West’s famous tropical sunset.
 Located on the northwest tip of the island, Mallory Square fills with vendors, street performers, visitors and locals in a carnival-like atmosphere as the sun sinks below the horizon.
+This is one of the most popular things to do in Key West.

 Experience the tastes and sounds of tropical paradise